sjmoran/crypto-panda/README.md

 ## 🔍 What is Crypto-Panda?

 **Crypto-Panda** is a smart, automated reporting tool that tracks the cryptocurrency market, analyzes patterns using both quantitative signals and AI, and emails you a  report on the coins worth watching.
-It's fast, scanning thousands of coins and producing a report within day.
+It's fast, scanning thousands of coins and producing a detailed report within day.

 Powered by Python, OpenAI's GPT-4o, Santiment, and CoinPaprika APIs — it's designed to help you cut through the noise and make sense of the chaos.